alpergel/alpergel.github.io/CS180/PROJECT_4/README.md

   <img src="assets/Part0/Screenshot 2025-11-14 201026.png" alt="Set 1 - Image 2" style="width: 40%; min-width: 120px; border-radius: 10px; border: 1.5px solid #e5e7eb;">
   <br>
   <span style="font-size: 1.05rem; color: #64748b;">
-    <b>Figure 1:</b> Viser Frustums of Custom Dataset From Afar and Upclose
+    <b>Figure 1:</b> Viser Frustums of Custom Dataset From Afar and Up Close
   </span>
 </p>

 <h2>Part 1: Fit a Neural Field to a 2D Image </h2>
-<p>For my 2D NeRF I had a sequential setup where I would first pass the input through my SinPosEnc module, which had a 2D input, and an output of input dim (2) + 2*(encoding frequency) * (input dim).
+<p>For my 2D NeRF, I had a sequential setup where I would first pass the input through my SinPosEnc module, which had a 2D input, and an output of input dim (2) + 2*(encoding frequency) * (input dim).
 That would pass to a linear layer of input dim equal to the SinPosEnc output, and layer width set by the hyperparameters.
-After that, there was a ReLU activation then 2 more linear layers with ReLU's in between.
+After that, there was a ReLU activation, then 2 more linear layers with ReLU's in between.
 Finally there is a linear layer of input equivalent to layer width, and output 3, since we want to output RGB (3 channels), followed by a sigmoid activation.
 I used an LR of 1e-2 and an Adam optimizer.
 The default layer width is set to 256, and default PE frequency is set at 10.</p>

 The following figure shows the training progression visualization for the provided test image for L = 10, Layer Width = 256, Epochs = 5
 <p style="margin: 32px 0; display: flex; flex-direction: row; justify-content: center; align-items: flex-start; gap: 16px;">
   <img src="assets/Part1/Fox_L_10_W_256/epoch_001.png" alt="Step 1" style="width: 18%; border-radius: 12px; border: 1.5px solid #e5e7eb;">
   <img src="assets/Part1/Fox_L_10_W_256/epoch_002.png" alt="Step 2" style="width: 18%; border-radius: 12px; border: 1.5px solid #e5e7eb;">